zenomt/python-webid-oidc/README.md

 `oidc.py`
 ---------
 This is the server.
-By default it listens on IPv4 localhost `127.0.0.1` port `8080` for HTTP requests forwarded by the HTTPS reverse proxy.
+By default it listens on IPv4 `localhost` port `8080` for HTTP requests forwarded by the HTTPS reverse proxy.
 Its one required parameter is its own OIDC Issuer URL.
-For example, if your issuer URL is `https://example.com/oidc/`, run the server with
+For example, after [setting up](#setup), if your issuer URL is `https://example.com/oidc/`, run the server with

 	$ python oidc.py https://example.com/oidc/